zhangbq5858/cerulean/README.md

 ## Overview

-Book Recommendations is an SPA that allows users to enter/update book recommendations.
-The app will organize the listing of recommendations based on the data in the events and user choices.
+Url Aggregator is an SPA that allows users to enter/tag/upvote urls.
+Users will enter urls and give each a title.
+Users can see the complete list of urls ranked by upvotes and can apply their own votes in favor of those urls with interesting content.

 ## Purpose